cloudian-api/bucketops/README.md

 # bucketops
 Scripts that manipulate buckets on Cloudian.
-More for information regarding the Cloudian HyperStore REST API, please browse sections 11 through 16 of the manual.
+For more information regarding the Cloudian HyperStore REST API, please browse sections 11 through 16 of the manual.

 You will need Python, I used version 3.9.7.
 Also the boto3 Python library (AWS SDK): https://boto3.amazonaws.com/v1/documentation/api/latest/index.html